By JOCELYN NOVECK

 AP National Writer

-“Mission: Impossible - Fallout,” a Paramount Pictures release, is unrated by the Motion Picture Association of America.
-Running time: 147 minutes.
+"The Assistant," a Bleecker Street release, has been rated R by the Motion Picture Association of America for "some language."
+Running time: 85 minutes.
 Three stars out of four.